STATE OF OREGON, Respondent, v. MELODY EATON MOORE, Appellant.

 Affirmed.

-VAN HOOMISSEN, Judge, concurring.
+VAN HOOMISSEN, J., concurring.

 We all agree that the trial court committed no error.
-The issues discussed in Judge Newman's concurring opinion should, therefore, be left for resolution in a future case where they have been properly raised in a trial court and assigned as error on appeal.
-Additionally, I do not share Judge Newman's understanding that the majority opinion implicitly addresses any of those issues.
+The issues discussed in Judge Newman‘s concurring opinion should, therefore, be left for resolution in a future case where they have been properly raised in a trial court and assigned as error on appeal.
+Additionally, I do not share Judge Newman‘s understanding that the majority opinion implicitly addresses any of those issues.
 See State v.
-Charles, 293 Or.
-273, 647 P.2d 897 (1982).
+Charles, 293 Or 273, 647 P2d 897 (1982).

-NEWMAN, Judge, concurring.
+NEWMAN, J., concurring.

 Expert testimony describing the battered spouse syndrome could have assisted the jury to determine if defendant acted in self-defense under a reasonable belief that her husband was about to use unlawful deadly physical force against her.
-See OEC 702; ORS 161.219.
-It could have provided the jury with a framework within which to understand the evidence and determine the facts.
+See

 The trial court, however, properly rejected testimony of defendant‘s witness describing the “battered spouse syndrome,” because that witness did not qualify as an expert.
 The trial court, therefore, did not clearly decide if expert testimony regarding the battered spouse syndrome is admissible as relevant to a self-defense claim.
 I understand the majority opinion to mean that testimony of a qualified expert witness on the battered wife syndrome may indeed be relevant to a claim of self-defense.
 I agree.